 Don’t spend a fortune

 Have you noticed that as soon as you add the word ‘baby’ to a product the price seems to immediately triple?!
-Yes, you could buy the top of the range pram, the baby monitor with all the added specifications and the car seat that turns 360 degrees but I can tell you now that the simpler versions do still work.
+Yes, you could buy the top of the range pram, the baby monitor with all the added specifications and the car seat that turns 360 degrees but if these aren’t affordable the simpler versions do still work.
 A baby is going to cost you money for a long time after and a lot of these ‘first’ items only last them a short amount of time.
 Most people end up switching their pram/pushchair as the child gets bigger and the family’s needs change.
 We swapped ours before our son was 2 years old because he could escape from the first one, it was large and bulky, taking up most of the boot space and was also heavy.
 The car seat needed to be changed once he had reached a certain weight, the baby monitor was removed once he could talk and shout for us, the steriliser was a waste of money because I breastfed for so long and it spent most of the time in a cupboard.
 When purchasing things also consider storage space especially once you no longer need it – believe me, space quickly runs out once you have a baby.
 If you can borrow items then opt for this, that way not only are you saving money, but also space because you can just hand it all back!

 Plan carefully for what you actually really need and not what is just a fad at that time.
 You need your money for nappies, wipes and clothes, not gadgets.
 Or just ask for the top items as gifts at your baby shower.